akfite/fsfind/README.md

 ## Description

-**fsfind** is a powerful file searching utility for MATLAB.
-It has some notable improvements over the built-in `dir` command:
+**fsfind** is a powerful file searching utility for MATLAB that is built for crawling through massive filesystems.
+It also has some notable improvements over the built-in `dir` command:
 - results are returned as `string` objects
-- the search depth is customizable
 - the search pattern supports regular expressions
 - a regex pattern can be provided for *each depth of the search*, which makes it possible to efficiently search very deep directory structures
+- the search depth is customizable
-- C++ MEX back-end allows it to be even faster than `dir` (in some cases)
+- C++ MEX back-end allows it to be even faster than `dir` (but will fall back to dir() if user cannot compile)

 ## Getting started